-In July, XOMA announced that the first product in this collaboration is an anti-CD40 antibody targeting B-cell malignancies.
-The companies intend to file an IND before year-end and to begin clinical testing in early 2005.
+Also in July, XOMA announced that the first product candidate under this collaboration is an anti-CD40 antibody targeting B-cell malignancies.
+The companies intend to file an IND before year-end 2004 and to begin clinical testing in early 2005.